 The stems are initially gray-green, becoming tan to gray-tan as they mature.
 Olive stems have the characteristic corky lenticels (a lens-shaped pore, see Figure 3) that are common of plants in the Olive family.
-As stems become larger with age the bark becomes very irregular and the trunk of the tree may also become somewhat enlarged.
+As stems become larger with age the bark becomes very irregular, and the trunk of the tree may also become somewhat enlarged.

 Figure 1.
 A seven-year-old olive tree (Olea europaea 'Mission') in Marion County, Florida.
-(Note: the trunk of this tree has been painted white; this is a common practice for olive growers in the Mediterranean region.)
-Credits: Jennifer L. Gillett-Kaufman
+(Note: the trunk of this tree has been painted white; this is a common practice for olive growers in the Mediterranean region to protect plants from the sun, when their bark is still thin.)

+Credits: Jennifer L. Gillett-Kaufman, UF/IFAS

 Olive production in Florida has occurred for many years (FSHS 1907) with a few farms successfully producing fruit on a small scale.
-In recent years, interest in larger-scaled high-density production has increased in Florida and new orchards have the potential to produce olives for the fruit and oil markets.
-Homeowners now have the opportunity to purchase olive trees for their landscapes from local growers and from large retail stores.
+In recent years, interest in larger-scaled high-density production has increased in Florida, and new orchards have the potential to produce olives for the fruit and oil markets.
+Homeowners now have the opportunity to

 - 1. This document is ENH1254, one of a series of the Environmental Horticulture Department, UF/IFAS Extension.
 Original publication date February 2015.
-Visit the EDIS website at http://edis.ifas.ufl.edu. - 2.
-Mack Thetford, associate professor, Environmental Horticulture Department, West Florida Research and Education Center; Jennifer L. Gillett-Kaufman, associate Extension scientist, Entomology and Nematology Department; and Michael J. Mulvaney, assistant professor, Agronomy Department, West Florida Research and Education Center; UF/IFAS, Gainesville, FL 32611.
+Revised December 2017.
+Reviewed February 2022.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
+Mack Thetford, associate professor, Environmental Horticulture Department, UF/IFAS West Florida Research and Education Center; Jennifer L. Gillett-Kaufman, instructional associate professor, Entomology department, Texas A&M University; and Michael J. Mulvaney, professor and Hartwig endowed chair Agronomy Soybean, Mississippi State University; UF/IFAS Extension, Gainesville, FL 32611.